a couple watching a movie

 Home movies capture our most important memories like holidays, family gatherings, graduations, weddings, and celebrations.
 Whether you grew up in the late 1960s on Super 8 film or in the 80s or 90s with VHS and other videotapes, these formats helped shape and capture your memories.

-Keep reading to learn about the original home movie film formats like 8mm and 16mm, the revolutionary emergence of Super 8 film, the era of magnetic videotapes, and the introduction of the digital video age.
+Here, you’ll learn about the original home movie film formats, the game-changing arrival of Super 8, the rise of magnetic videotapes, and the beginnings of the digital video age - all milestones that kept family memories alive.

-When the first video was recorded in the 1800s, home movies weren’t a thing, but within around 50 years 16 mm film would be introduced to the amateur filmmaking market.
-Introduced by Eastman Kodak in 1923 along with the first successful movie camera, the Cine-Kodak.
+When the first video was recorded in the 1800s, home movies weren’t a thing, but within about 50 years, 16mm film would be introduced to the amateur filmmaking market.
+Brought to the public by Eastman Kodak in 1923 alongside the first successful consumer movie camera, the Cine-Kodak, it marked the beginning of personal filmmaking.

 Super 8 Film: A Revolution in Home Movies